top of page

 Use these board games for speech therapy to work on pragmatic language, executive functioning, and much more - without the drama of having one winner or one loser.

-As SLPs, we’ve all got our favorite toys and games to use during our speech therapy sessions with kids.
-Personally, I’ve got a closet filled with quick, turn-taking games for articulation therapy sessions, loads of pretend play toys, arts and crafts materials, card games, as well as board games for speech therapy.
-It boggles my mind to think of how many rounds of Candy Land I must have played over the years – a thousand rounds?
+As speech-language pathologists, we’ve all got our favorite toys and games to use during our speech and language therapy sessions with kids.
+Personally, I’ve got a closet filled with quick, turn-taking games for articulation therapy sessions, loads of pretend play toys, arts and crafts materials, card games, as well as board games for speech and language therapy.
+It boggles my mind to think of how many rounds of Candy Land I must have played over the years – a thousand?
 At least?!

 Several years ago, I discovered collaborative board games and it was a... ahem... game changer.
 These games preserve all the things we like about using board games, such as providing opportunities to work on executive functioning and pragmatic language skills like negotiating, strategizing, comprehending and explaining rules, and sharing fun with others.
 But they also eliminate that winning and losing dynamic by creating a situation where we all win or lose together.
 This can really help our students who can feel like there is so much at stake in a game where they’re playing alone against others.